MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/creating-message-text.md

 If your client is plain text-based, set **PR\_BODY**.
 If you support formatted text in the Rich Text Format (RTF), set either **PR_RTF_COMPRESSED** only or both **PR_RTF_COMPRESSED** and **PR\_BODY**, depending on the message store provider that you are using.
 When an RTF-aware client is using an RTF-aware message store, it sets **PR_RTF_COMPRESSED** only.
 When an RTF-aware client is using a non-RTF-aware message store, it sets both properties.
 If your client supports HTML, set the **PR_HTML** property.

-## Determine whether or not your message store supports Rich Text Format
+## Determine whether your message store supports Rich Text Format

 1. Call the message store's [IMAPIProp::GetProps](imapiprop-getprops.md) method to retrieve the **PR_STORE_SUPPORT_MASK** ([PidTagStoreSupportMask](pidtagstoresupportmask-canonical-property.md)) property.

 2. Check for the STORE_RTF_OK bit.
 If STORE_RTF_OK is set, the message store provider supports RTF text.
 If it is not set, the message store provider supports plain text only.

-## Determine whether or not your message store supports HTML
+## Determine whether your message store supports HTML

 1. Call the message store's [IMAPIProp::GetProps](imapiprop-getprops.md) method to retrieve the **PR_STORE_SUPPORT_MASK** property.